-Development and Climate Days underway in Paris alongside pivotal COP 21 climate talks05/12/2015 - by the Climate Centre
+Development and Climate Days underway in Paris alongside pivotal COP 21 climate talks

 The 13th Development & Climate Days (D&C Days) weekend workshop alongside annual UN climate talks got underway in Paris today, centred on the theme of Zero Poverty, Zero Emissions: Tough talk on poverty and climate and heralding two days of innovative and incisive dialogue.

 The event is being held at L’Usine – a renovated historic industrial site on L’avenue du President-Wilson.

 It was officially opened by Andrew Norton, Director of the UK International Institute for Environment and Development (IIED), and Dominique Charron, Acting Director of Agriculture and Environment at Canada’s International Development Research Centre (IDRC).

 Calling for an end to business as usual on climate, Mr Norton said that “climate justice is a fundamental part of the history of D&C Days”.

 Nearly 700 people have registered to attend the hugely popular event, and they will be admitted on a first come, first served basis.